javi-carrera/Indra-RL-Lab/README.md

 #### Unity Simulation
-The simulation can be run either in the Unity Editor (for development purposes) or as a Unity standalone build (for deployment purposes).
+The simulation is run Unity standalone build because of deployment purposes as it:

-Running the simulation in the Unity Editor
-- Rapid prototyping and testing, allowing agile modifications of the Unity side of the environment such as adding/modifying sensors, actuators, agents and environments.
-- Limited to running one environment instance at a time, which does not support vectorized environments.

-Running the simulation as a Unity standalone build
 - Supports headless mode (no graphical output).
 - Enables parallel execution of multiple environment instances, enhancing training efficiency and scalability.